TeamMGE/MicrobialGenomicsCourse/_episodes/09-SNPphylo.md

 ## Phylogenetic tree

-Phylogenetic trees have been discussed during the lecture.
+Phylogenetic trees have been discussed during the lectures.
 We will here establish a phylogenetic tree from the file 'core.aln' with PhyML.
 PhyML is a phylogeny software based on the maximum-likelihood principle.
 Since the original [publication](https://www.ncbi.nlm.nih.gov/pubmed/14530136), PhyML has been widely used and cited.
 There is a range of parameters that need to be chosen, such as  nucleotide or amino-acid substitution model